 Prof. Craig Schneider (LSC 223) - Molecular-assisted Taxonomic Studies of the Bermuda Marine Flora

-Molecular-assisted morphological taxonomy has recently become a valuable way to assess biodiversity and floristics for a variety of different organisms.
+Molecular-assisted morphological taxonomy (MAAT) has recently become a valuable way to assess biodiversity and floristics for a variety of different organisms.
 Research in my lab focuses on the attached marine flora from the intertidal to deep subtidal waters of the Bermuda islands, and the phytogeographic relationships of Bermuda with the Caribbean and eastern Atlantic islands.
-We use techniques of morphological analysis along with DNA sequencing to analyze marine algae collected from Bermuda and other locales.
+We use techniques of morphological analysis along with multi-gene DNA sequencing to analyze marine algae collected from Bermuda (and other tropical locales as comparative sites).
 Our studies are significantly clarifying our understanding of phylogenetic relationships and distributions of marine flora.
 They also are helping to establish a new database to help assess effects of climate change on species composition in the islands.

-My lab uses DNA sequencing (or "barcoding" of nuclear, chloroplast and mitochondrial DNA) of hundreds of freshly collected marine specimens, in comparison with information in online databases (GenBank and BOLD) as a supplement to traditional morphological investigations with conventional tools and historic literature.
+My lab uses DNA sequencing or "barcoding" of nuclear, chloroplast and mitochondrial DNA of hundreds of freshly collected marine specimens, in comparison with information in online databases (GenBank, Barcode of Life Database [BOLD]) as a supplement to traditional morphological investigations with conventional tools and historic literature.
 Many of the marine species reported for Bermuda in the 1800s were mistakenly identified as European species.
 Work in my lab has helped to show that a large proportion of these are distinct new species for the western Atlantic Ocean.
-We now know that several of the ~450 Bermuda species are phenotypically variable, while others have been discovered to be cryptic species residing under the same taxonomic binomial.
+We now know that several of the ~450 Bermuda species of red, green and brown algae are phenotypically variable, while others have been discovered to be cryptic species residing under the same taxonomic binomial.
 Still others, novel species and genera, have been found to be quite distinct and not previously identified or described in the scientific literature.
-The information gathered in our lab is bringing the Bermuda flora into sharper focus, and is increasing our recognition of the extent of endemism in these islands.
+The information gathered in our lab is bringing the Bermuda flora into sharper focus, and is increasing our recognition of the extent of endemism in these distant islands.

 Prof. Terri Williams (LSC 232, LSC 239) - Development and Evolution of Arthropod Segmentation.